Privacy·5 min read·April 11, 2026

 What it means technically

-When an app uses these APIs and makes no network requests, your data is stored only in your browser's storage.
-It never leaves your device — not to the app developer's servers, not to analytics platforms, not to advertising networks.
-The data is as local as a file saved to your hard drive.
+When an app stores its data only on the device and sends nothing over the network, your data never leaves your iPhone — not to the app developer's servers, not to analytics platforms, not to advertising networks.
+The data is as local as a file saved to your phone's own storage.

 What it actually guarantees